 R B W N M N H

 The across-line begins with RB WN 'plenty of wine'; the RB corresponds to Hebrew rob, 'much, plenty', and WN goes with Ugaritic yn and Hebrew yayin, which would have developed from an earlier form *wayn (difficult to document, but found in Arabic as wayn 'vineyard, grapes', and early Greek woin- 'wine', and ultimately Hittite wiyana 'vine').
-This must be the earliest-known instance of the international word "wine".
+This might be the earliest-known instance of the international word "wine"(18th century BCE).
 Note that Hamilton sees a yod below H3, and this could make the word wyn, but he reads it as yln.

 MN